 - 3. If the QRS is negative in lead I and positive in lead aVF: right-axis deviation.

 - 4. If the QRS is positive in lead I and negative in lead aVF, lead II needs to be evaluated:

 - 4b.
-If the QRS is negative in lead II: Right axis deviation.
+If the QRS is negative in lead II: left-axis deviation.

 Accurate Heart Axis Calculation

 The method will allows us a more accurate calculation

 We must locate an biphasic lead, then we look for the lead perpendicular to this one.

 If the QRS is predominantly positive, the axis will be located in its direction; if the QRS is predominantly negative, it will be located on the opposite direction